NE-/Learning_Notes/Languages/C/06_Specialized_Areas.md

 # Typedef
 - Allows you to introduce synonyms for types.
-- Rarely used i ntypical C programming; most common in library development and for portability.
+- Rarely used in typical C programming; most common in library development and for portability.
 ```c
 typedef int aaa, bbb, ccc;
 aaa int1;